 What would be the main pros and cons within this great private vs public school debate, as I like to call it?

 Public schools can sometimes offer more in the way of courses, athletics and electives, since they usually serve a larger population.
-Both types of schools should offer school trips to places like Allnatt outdoor learning centre.
-School trips can be extremely beneficial for children so if your child gets the opportunity to go on one, it’s well worth the cost.
 But, because of looming budgetary restrictions in public schools, private schools may offer more “extras” in the arts, physical education and languages.

 Safety is also a huge advantage in private schools.
 We like to say at Grandview that our biggest disciplinary issue is gum chewing, closely followed by minor dress code infractions.